 The Artists Collective has served up to 1,200 students per year in its training programs.
 The Collective serves a predominately low-income African American, Caribbean and Latino constituency.
 For many, it is their first exposure to the arts.

 The Collective was established in 1970 by the internationally acclaimed alto saxophonist Jackie McLean and his wife Dollie McLean, with local artists, Co-founders Paul Brown, Ionis Martin and Cheryl Smith.
-Jackie McLean’s vision of the founders was to create a safe haven for at-risk youth to offer alternatives to the violence of the streets, drugs, gangs, teen-age pregnancy and alcohol abuse.
+Jackie McLean’s vision was to create a safe haven for at-risk youth to offer alternatives to the violence of the streets, drugs, gangs, teen-age pregnancy and alcohol abuse.

 Photo Credits: Home page photograph of Jackie McLean and Artists Collective students courtesy of Jack McConnell.
 Other website photos courtesy of: Paul Conee, Stuart Feldman, Riley Johnson, Tai Soo Kim, Michael McAndrews, Melonae McLean, and Aaron Mobley.